GoogleCloudPlatform/workflows-demos/multi-env-deployment/README.md

 **Option2** is a more complicated setup with multiple workflow deployments with Cloud Build.
 However, the workflow contains the URLs being called and that results in a simpler execution.

+**Option3** is pretty much the same as Option 2 but for Terraform users.